freeradical13/freeradical13.github.io/index.md

 [Chemotaxis][] occurs when bacteria move based on a chemical stimulus.

 Bacteria asexually reproduce through [binary fission][] where the child cell has the same genes plus any mutations.
 Binary fission is similar to mitosis although there's no mitotic spindle.
-Binary fission may be initiated when DNA begins to replicate at a special region called the [origin of replication][].
+Binary fission may be initiated when DNA begins to replicate at an origin of replication.

 One bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer: